Tool Time-Part 1

 The Urban Dictionary lists several sublime definitions of the word “tool” though none of these deft distinctions accurately fit my application here.
 So, here’s my definition within the context of this piece:

-Tool (noun) – A blow-hard who claims they’re a great communicator, but often demonstrates the opposite in their actions.
-A numb-nut who devalues the necessity of sharpening their communication skills ongoing because they “already know all of this stuff.”
+Tool (noun) – 1) A blow-hard who claims they’re a great communicator, but often demonstrates the exact opposite in their actions.
+2) A numb-nut who devalues the necessity of sharpening their communication skills ongoing because they claim to “already know all of this stuff.”
+3) Someone suffering from chronic communication self-delusion disease.

 To start, here are the 3 R’s to avoid being a Tool most of the time: